john-cd/rust_howto/bk/src/categories/cryptography/signature.md

 A key pair, consisting of a private key and a public key, is generated.
 The private key is kept secret, while the public key is shared with others.
 To sign a message, a hash of the message is created.
 This hash is then signed using the private key, producing the digital signature.
-The recipient uses the sender’s public key to verify the signature.
+The recipient uses the sender's public key to verify the signature.
 If the signature is valid, it confirms that the message is authentic and has not been altered.

 `ed25519-dalek` is compatible with `no_std` environments, making it suitable for embedded systems or situations where the standard library is not available.